Menu Sluiten

 Pauline Burmann

-Pauline Burmann is specialist in contemporary African Art history and the diaspora.
+Pauline Burmann focuses on contemporary African Art history and the Diaspora.
 She studied History of Art, at the VU Free University of Amsterdam and “Contemporary Art history Africa” at SOAS (School of Oriental and African Studies) in London.
+Following het academic training , she founded the platform AAAT “African Arts And Theory” where she currently works as director.

 Burmann is board member Deveron Projects Scotland an artist in residency where the Town is the Venue.